fruit-bat/pico-zxspectrum/README.md

 [more...](docs/updates.md)

 ## Boards
-Click on the images below for more inforation ...
+Click on the images below for more information ...

 <table>
   <tr>